 Accommodation: Hotel Grand Chanchellor, Launceston

-Day 3 Sheffield - Cradle Mountain National Park (B,D)
+Day 3 Sheffield - Stanley “The Nut” - Cradle Mountain National Park (B,D)

 Accommodation: The Strahan Village, Strahan, 2 nights

 Today your bus tour group will board a luxury cruise vessel and enjoy the view as you cruise breathtaking Macquarie Harbour to Hells Gate, where the harbour meets the ocean.
 Travel along the serene Gordon River and visit Heritage Landing for a guided walk through the rainforest amongst trees thousands of years old.
 Rejoin your cruise vessel for a sumptuous buffet lunch.
 Your journey continues with a visit to Sarah Island, where your expert guide will regale you with stories of the convicts’ lives on the island as you walk through the settlement ruins.
-This evening enjoy your included performance by the local theatre group of the dramatic and true story of the amazing escape from Sarah Island in the tale of ‘The Ship That Never Was’.
+Tonight is at leisure for you to enjoy the quaint town of Strahan and maybe visit the local pub.
+Why not enjoy your included evening performance by the local theatre group of the dramatic and true story of the amazing escape from Sarah Island in the tale of ‘The Ship That Never Was’. .

 Accommodation: The Strahan Village, Strahan